South Coyote Buttes

 Transport in a 4WD vehicle (an absolute necessity on the backcountry trails!)

-Guided hiking throughout the SCB area, (approximately 4-5 miles)
+Guided hiking throughout the South Coyote Buttes area, (approximately 4-5 miles)

 Opportunities to see: Gumdrop Rock, Radio Tower, The "Mini Wave", Cottonwood Cove, Pawhole, and other fantastic sights!